 - OILI annual registration service.
 You can register as absent in OILI.
 You may also change the status of your registration for the spring term from ‘absent’ to ‘attending’ in OILI during spring registration period.

 - By email or mail.
 You can also register as absent by e-mailing or mailing a signed Enrolment and registration form.
 Attach other required documents with the form, e.g. documents that give proof of legal grounds.
 E-mail or mail the documents to Academic Affairs Service Team.

 - By visiting Academic Affairs Service Point.
-Fill in the Enrolment and egistration form online in advance or you can pick up the form from the Academic Affairs Service Point.
+Fill in the Enrolment and registration form in advance.
+PLEASE NOTICE!
+During spring and summer 2020 visiting Academic Affairs Service Points is not possible.